David Burrowes: Post-Parliamentary career

-In May 2021 Burrowes co-authored an essay entitled "Family Matters – the Case for Strengthening Families" with Fiona Bruce MP, for inclusion in Common Sense: Conservative Thinking for a Post-Liberal Age published by the Common Sense Group, an informal group of Conservative MPs.
+In May 2021 Burrowes co-authored an essay entitled "Family Matters – the Case for Strengthening Families" with Fiona Bruce the then-MP for Congleton, for inclusion in Common Sense: Conservative Thinking for a Post-Liberal Age published by the Common Sense Group, an informal group of Conservative MPs.

 Personal life

 A keen cricketer and footballer, Burrowes married Janet Coekin in January 1996 in Havering.
-They have six children, twins Barnaby and Harriet, Dougal, Dorothy, Noah and Toby.
+They have six children, twins Barnaby and Harriet, Dougal, Dorothy, Noah, and Toby.
 He is a supporter of Arsenal F.C.

 Burrowes serves as an LEA Governor at Broomfield School and St Paul's CE Primary School in Enfield.
 He is also a trustee and active participant in his local church.